Hello esp32: getting started with the esp32 and micropython

 Once we have it, we need our toolchain.
 We’ll use pipx to easily install our tooling in virtualized environments.

-2. Install a shell for us later pipx install rshell source
+source - Install a shell for us later

-3. We’ll want picocom from our package manage: brew install picocom for mac or apt install pipcocom on Ubuntu/Debian.
+source - We’ll want picocom from our package manage:

 Good, now let’s do the actual flash.
 Go ahead and connect our esp32 to our machine via usb.
 If you get a popup about expired kernel extensions on mac, click through it.